 14. Don’t be afraid to find a new job.

 If your current position isn’t allowing you to be the teacher you had imagined you’d be, perhaps there is another school or a different grade that is better suited for you.
-Do you feel like you’ve peaked with your job?
-Going back to school to continue your education is another way to reignite that fire within yourself to help with that feeling of burnout, suggests Owens-Birch.
+Do you feel like you’ve peaked in your job?
+Going back to school to continue your education is another way to reignite that fire within yourself to help fight teacher burnout, suggests Owens-Birch.
 You could work toward another degree or hone your expertise in a certain area.

 15. Know that there will be ups and downs.